ingonyama-zk/icicle/docs/docs/icicle/golang-bindings/vec-ops.md

 # Vector Operations

 ## Overview
+Icicle is exposing a number of vector operations which a user can control:

-The VecOps API provides efficient vector operations such as addition, subtraction, and multiplication.
+* The VecOps API provides efficient vector operations such as addition, subtraction, and multiplication.
+* MatrixTranspose API allows a user to perform a transpose on a vector representation of a matrix

+## VecOps API Documentation
-## Example
+### Example

-### Vector addition
+#### Vector addition

 ```go
 package main